Bedenes/hello-world/README.md

 # hello-world

-I am a father of two wonderful young ladies, owner of a whippet called Luna, husband of my wifey and when I was a child I wanted to be a giraffe for long.
+I was asked to talk a bit of myself.
+I am a teacher, a trainer, an actor, a father, a husband.
+I always tries to find some new territories to develope myself.
+And when I was a child I really wanted to be a giraffe.
+For long I thuoght I won't.
+But I can act!
+So I can be anything...
+...and anybody.